nanofuxion/unsafe_wasm4smartweave/README.md

 # unsafe_wasm4smartweave
 ## A highly experimental method of running wasm in smartweave contracts without modifying the handler function, not recommended for production.

-* ## *this example is not intended for production use and is only intended for educational use.*
+* ## *This example is not intended for production use and is only intended for educational use.*

 ## Research statements: